How To Design Event Name Badges (that don’t suck)

 F-Ugly Need Not Apply

 Put effort into the design because it truly matters.
 No one wants to wear something that looks like it was designed in the dark.
-Your guests have made an effort to attend your event, so you should match that effort with a stunning name badge design.
+Your guests have made an effort to attend your event—travelling, dressing up, taking time out—so you should match that effort with a stunning name badge design.
+In the world of events, little details can make a big difference in how valued attendees feel.

-A well-designed badge shows you care about the details and value your attendees' experience.
-It represents your event, company, and brand in the best light.
+A well-designed badge shows you care about the details and value your attendees’ experience.
+It represents your event, company, or brand in the best light.
+People do judge a book by its cover sometimes, and a cheap-looking, flimsy name tag can send the wrong message (especially in a detail-oriented culture like the corporate and government scene in Australia).
 Make your badges something people are proud to wear, reflecting the quality and thoughtfulness of your event.
-Remember, first impressions count, and a fabulous name badge is a great way to start.
-So, let’s leave the f-ugly designs behind and create something everyone will love!
+Remember, first impressions count, and a fabulous name badge is a great way to start a conversation on the right foot.
+Let’s leave the f-ugly designs behind and create something everyone will love to sport on their lapel.

 Event badge design how to's